andreipfeiffer/css-in-js/README.md

 ### vanilla-extract

+Modern solution with great TypeScript integration and no runtime overhead.
+It's pretty minimal in its features, straightforward and opinionated.
+Everything is processed at compile time, and it generates static CSS files.
 Successor of [Treat](#treat), also be called "Treat v3", is developed and maintained by the same authors.
-It doesn't support IE, as it relies on CSS variables support, making it more lightweight and maintainable.

 Version: __`1.2`__ | Maintained by [Seek OSS](https://github.com/seek-oss/) | Launched in __2021__ | [View Docs](https://vanilla-extract.style/) | ... [back to Overview](#overview)